 The University of Mississippi, affectionately known as Ole Miss, was the first public university in the state and including its academic medical center, UMMC, it constitutes the state’s largest and most research-intensive university.

 The University’s path to becoming the flagship university it is today has been marked by two decades of accelerated growth and prosperity.
-Over the past few years, the University has instituted dynamic new academic programs and greatly expanded its campuses with the completion of multiple major construction projects.
+Over the past few years, the university has instituted dynamic new academic programs and greatly expanded its campuses with the completion of multiple major construction projects.
 The 2018 U.S. News & World Report annual rankings of Best (Undergraduate) Colleges and Universities ranked the University of Mississippi No. 73 in the Top Public National Universities category.
-The rankings reflect fifteen indicators of academic excellence, including faculty resources, financial resources, and undergraduate academic reputation.
-We have award-winning and renowned programs in Accounting, Business, Creative Writing, Pharmacy, and Law, and are home to the esteemed Sally McDonnell Barksdale Honors College.
+The rankings reflect 15 indicators of academic excellence, including faculty resources, financial resources, and undergraduate academic reputation.
+We have award-winning and renowned programs in accounting, business, creative writing, pharmacy, and law, and are home to the esteemed Sally McDonnell Barksdale Honors College.
 In 2016, indicating a major milestone, the University was elevated to the Carnegie R1 Highest Research Activity classification — placing it in the top 2.5 percent of colleges and universities nationwide.

-Student enrollment on the Oxford campus has increased over 40 percent over the past seven years — illustrating the growing reputation and national draw of the University.
-We were the tenth-fastest growing university among public doctoral institutions over the period of 2005–2015.
-While more than half of the students enrolled are Mississippi residents, the student population represents every state in the nation and 82 countries.
+Student enrollment at UM Oxford has increased over 40 percent over the past seven years — illustrating the growing reputation and national draw of the university.
+We were the 10th-fastest growing university among public doctoral institutions over the period of 2005–2015.
+While more than half of the students enrolled are Mississippi residents, the student population represents every state in the nation and over 80 countries.